 Yes, if she hasn’t already to some degree, she’s learning on the fly to take care of herself without any of your help.
 When you finally get that text, it may be a request to deposit more money into her account or to send her something she forgot.
 And then the phone is silent once again.
 She’s making friends and getting a taste of something you’ve long since forgotten: Freedom.
 Oh it will get easier for her and you, but it will never be the same.

 When Kara & Hailey returned home, I took them to dinner.
 These are two fine young ladies that I also coached in high school.
-Kara will be a freshman at Central Michigan and Hailey back to Siena Heights for her sophomore year.
+At the time Kara was a freshman at Central Michigan and Hailey a sophomore on the Siena Heights softball team.

 I hope this perspective helps all of you enjoy the journey you’re on right now a little bit more, because you're gonna miss this.